Category Archives: Wisconsin

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has never been exactly surveyed, or a piece that is being separated, will need a survey to situate the new corners and also great deal lines in Wisconsin, which should be completely noted so they will certainly never become lost.
+Land that has actually never been exactly checked, or a piece that is being separated, will certainly need a survey to situate the brand-new edges and great deal lines in Wisconsin, which must be completely marked so they will never ever end up being shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.